 Yogurt is a very healthy, mildly fermented food which contains one or more strains of friendly gut bacteria.
-This fermentation process also improves the nutritional quality of any milk you use (coconut, rice, almond, cow, etc.), resulting in about 20% more protein, and lots of enzymes that can help your digestion.
+This fermentation process also improves the nutritional quality of any milk you use, resulting in about 20% more protein, and lots of enzymes and probiotics that can help your digestion.

-Another option is to get coconut milk in Tetra paks or cartons.
+Another option is to get full-fat coconut milk and cream in Tetra paks or cartons.
 I prefer to do this because I don’t like the taste of canned coconut milk.
-But you should know that many of these products contain natural guar gum or carageenan, which can harm the digestive system.
+But you should know that many of these products contain guar gum or carageenan, which can cause digestive distress.
 (Here’s where to get my favorite additive-free coconut milk in tetra paks.)

-Be sure NOT to use the coconut milk “beverages” in Tetra paks.
-This kind of coconut milk contains many additives and is far too thin to make good yogurt.
+Be sure NOT to use the coconut milk “beverages” available in the cereal aisle.
+This kind of coconut milk contains many additives and is far too watered down to make good yogurt.

 You will need a yogurt starter culture to introduce the fermentation bacteria to the milk.
-If you’re vegan or casein intolerant like we are, then you can use a non-dairy yogurt starter.
-(Here’s where to find non-dairy yogurt cultures online).
+If you’re vegan or dairy intolerant like we are, then you can use a non-dairy yogurt starter.
+(Here’s where to find non-dairy yogurt culture online).

 You can also use 2-3 capsules of any high-quality, dairy-free probiotic that contains bacterial strains called L. bulgaricus, S. themophilus and L. casei.

 - In a saucepan, bring coconut milk to 180 degrees F, then remove from heat.
 Do NOT boil the milk; watch it closely.
-(Do NOT microwave, which harmfully alters the chemical structure of the milk).
-You want to get the milk just hot enough to sterilize it.
 Your coconut milk must reach 180 degrees or you risk contamination with Burkholderia cocovenenans or other harmful bacteria.

-- If you are using a quick thickener like tapioca or gelatin, while the milk is still very hot, thoroughly dissolve and mix it into your batch.
-You will need to experiment a little to find the exact amount of thickener for your taste.
+- While the milk is still hot, thoroughly mix the gelatin or agar agar into your batch.
+You might need to experiment a little to find the exact amount of thickener for your taste.

 - Add maple syrup or honey and stir thoroughly.
-The sweetener provides food for the bacterial culture and will be mostly consumed by the time your yogurt is done.
-Without a natural form of sugar, coconut milk will not culture very well.
+The sweetener provides food for the bacterial culture and your yogurt will not ferment well without it.

-- Cover and cool to 95-100 degrees.
+- Cover and cool the milk to 95-100 degrees.
 If the milk is too hot, it will kill the bacterial culture you are going to introduce.

-- Remove about 1/2 cup of cooled coconut milk, and mix in your starter culture.
+- Remove about 1/2 cup of cooled coconut milk, and mix in your starter culture or probiotic.
 Stir well.

 - Thoroughly mix the inoculated batch back in with the remainder of the cooled coconut milk.

-- Pour cultured milk into your yogurt maker jars, or any glass or enamel containers that work for you.
+- Pour cultured milk into your sterile yogurt maker jars, or any sterile glass or enamel containers that work for you.
 Cover and ferment at 105-110 degrees for 7-9 hours.
-The longer you ferment the yogurt, the less sugar it will contain and the more sour it will taste

-- If you DID NOT use a thickener like agar agar, pectin or gelatin, then you can thicken your yogurt the old fashioned way: Pour the yogurt into a cheesecloth or a nut milk bag and let it drip for 6-12 hours over a bowl in a cool area.
+- If you want even thicker yogurt, you can pour the yogurt into a cheesecloth or a nut milk bag and let it drip for 6-12 hours over a bowl in a cool area.
 The longer you let it drip, the thicker it will become.
 What drips out is coconut water, not whey, so add the liquid to a smoothie or discard.
 Carefully scrape the thickened yogurt from the bag into a jar.
 (Messy!)
 Cover and refrigerate.

 - If your yogurt separates after chilling, either stir it briskly with a spoon, or whip it with a stick blender for a light and fluffy treat.